Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 ## File Formats ##

-Many of the file formats supported by the JHelioviewer client are based on the JSON format.
+Many of the file formats supported by JHelioviewer are based on the JSON format.
 All files can be either local on the user's computer or can be loaded over HTTP.
 JPX data can additionally be loaded over the JPIP protocol.
 Files can be loaded at start-up via the command line interface.

 ### State File ###